MachineTi/AMS/sheriff.md

 - High corrosion resistance (840 hrs SST)
 - Easy installation
 - Service and ventilation apertures
-- Rubeer shock absorbers
+- Rubber shock absorbers
 - Powder coating
 - Mounting on regular apertures
 - Salt Spray Test

 **Product range:**
-More thhan 2500 different skid plates for almost any vehicle you own!
+More thhan 2500 different skid plates for almost any vehicle!

 **Tested according to car manufacturer's requirements** All tests required by manufacturers have been successfully passed giving you peace of mind.